nxvyx/HomelyEats/README.md

 # HomelyEats

 Welcome to the HomelyEats repository!
-This app aims to connect home cooks, tiffin services, and lunch box providers with food enthusiasts through a convenient and user-friendly platform.
+This application bridges the gap between home cooks, tiffin services, and lunch box providers with food lovers, offering a seamless and user-friendly platform for discovering and ordering homemade meals.

 ## Getting Started